 Vinay K. Prasad, M.D.

-Associate Professor of Medicine at the University of California San Francisco | Bimonthly columnist, Medscape | Author, "Malignant: How Bad Policy and Bad Evidence Harm People with Cancer"
+Professor in the Department of Epidemiology and Biostatistics, University of California San Francisco | Bimonthly columnist, Medscape | Author, "Malignant: How Bad Policy and Bad Evidence Harm People with Cancer"

 Dr. Vinay K. Prasad's work has demonstrated that a large percentage of medical procedures, diagnostic tools, and medications are destined to be found useless — or even harmful — to patients.
 To describe the instances where common or established healthcare practices or therapies are found faulty and, as a result, discontinued, he uses the term medical reversal.